-The programme is designed to prepare professionals interested in the field of evolutionary ecology of fishes and related disciplines for future careers as researchers, educators, decision-makers, and consultants.
+The program is designed to prepare professionals interested in the field of the evolutionary ecology of fishes and related disciplines for future careers as researchers, educators, decision-makers, and consultants.

 Master of Science (120 credits) with specialization in the Evolutionary ecology of fishes.

 Linnaeus University is a modern, international university named after Carl Linnaeus – a world-renowned Swedish scientist who was born in the Småland region where the university is located.